numpy/numpy/doc/source/user/basics.creation.rst

 ``stop``.

 :func:`numpy.arange` creates arrays with regularly incrementing values.
-Check the docstring for complete information and examples.
+Check the documentation for complete information and examples.
 A few examples are shown::

  >>> np.arange(10)